 Alcohol addiction: Signs and symptoms

 Alcoholism or alcohol dependence is a disease.
 Though it may cause one to feel high, relaxed, or sleepy, its long-term effects can change the way one’s brain reacts to alcohol.
 Alcoholism, a substance abuse disorder, combines the elements of both physical disease and mental illness.
 The two most common forms of alcohol abuse are alcohol use disorder (AUD) and binge drinking.
-AUD involves drinking large amounts of alcohol over a long period, while binge drinking involves consuming large amounts of alcohol with the sole goal of getting drunk.
+AUD involves drinking large amount of alcohol over a long period, while binge drinking involves consuming large amount of alcohol with the sole goal of getting drunk.

 Some of the symptoms of alcohol addiction are: